vaibhavbaviskar21/OSS-Mentor-AI/Frontend/README.md

-# OpenMentor AI - Open Source Contribution Hub
+# OSS Mentor AI - Open Source Contribution Hub

 An AI-powered platform designed to help developers navigate the open source ecosystem with personalized guidance and mentorship.